TritonSE/onboarding/writeup/part-2/README.md

 - Task detail page that displays more information about a task
 - Ability to edit a task's title, description, and assignee

-You can find the designs for these features on the "Part 2" page in Figma.
-The walkthrough sections in this part of the guide are less detailed than those in Part 1.
-We hope you feel confident enough to work mostly on your own by this point, but you can absolutely still reach out to **#onboarding** if you get stuck!
+You can find the designs for these features on the "Part 2" page in Figma. _Note that the walkthrough sections in this part of the guide are intentionally less detailed than those in Part 1._ We hope you feel confident enough to work mostly on your own by this point, but you can absolutely still reach out to **#onboarding** if you get stuck!

 ## Table of contents